Massive IoT refers to the Internet of Things on an unprecedented scale.

-Data security is a significant concern for companies who want to use these technologies for their business needs.
-They need solutions that help them with authentication, encryption and privacy policies before sending any data from their systems back onto the network.
+Data security is a significant concern for companies using these technologies for business needs.
+They need solutions that help them with authentication, encryption, and privacy policies before sending any data from their systems back onto the network.

 In numerous hardware deployments and instances of IoT design, security considerations are often added late in the design and prototyping phase.

-Security design should always be considered before implementing any new technology into systems to ensure that companies access only the information they need and do not expose any private information to unauthorised parties.
+Security design should always be considered before implementing new technology into systems to ensure that companies access only the information they need and do not expose private information to unauthorized parties.

 A third challenge is to keep simplicity as a principle.

-Many companies run into issues with the sheer number of devices and configurations involved in large-scale deployments.
-In addition, the volume of data collected by these devices presents a challenge for operations teams, who need to ensure they can securely handle all of this information.
+Many companies run into issues with numerous devices and configurations involved in large-scale deployments.
+In addition, the volume of data collected by these devices presents a challenge for operations teams, who must ensure they can securely handle all of this information.